 - Recorded webinars for kidney patients and a Q&A for pediatric patients

 The latest data: Current state of organ donation and transplantation

 The waitlist snapshot is updated on Mondays, Wednesdays and Fridays.
 Transplants by week and deceased donors recovered by week are updated every Monday.
-Check the data visualization tool on the UNOS COVID-19 resources page for more information.
+Check the data visualization tool (now on the UNOS data page) for more information.